 Now that we have established that average happiness has risen in most nations, the next questions are about the relationship of this rise with economic growth.
 Question 2a deals with whether there any parallel at all between increase of average happiness and GDP.
 If so, question 2b is whether there is proportionality in the relationship: Has happiness increased more in the nations were the economy has grown the most?
-Lastly question 3 is whether we are dealing with a general pattern or whether the correlation between rising happiness and growth of the economy is contingent on specific situations.
+Lastly, question 3 is whether we are dealing with a general pattern or whether the correlation between rising happiness and growth of the economy is contingent on specific situations.

-4.2.1 More consonant than paradoxical combinations
+4.2.1 More concordant than discordant combinations

 Question 2a covers whether economic growth tends to be accompanied by rising happiness.
-According to Easterlin this is typically not the case and the term 'paradox' is used to denote this difference between this common sense expectation and reality.
-What is the most common pattern in the period observed here?
-Following the method presented in section 3.1.1 we counted the number of cases in which economic growth was paralleled by rising happiness (consonant with common sense) and the number of cases in which it was not (paradox) and next assessed the ratio of these.
+According to Easterlin, this is typically not the case and the term 'paradox' is also used to denote this difference between common sense expectation and reality.